Switzerland Company Formation

 Are you interested in Switzerland company formation procedures?
 We have everything you need to know.

-Company formation in Switzerland is in the Sarl/GmbH limited liability company format with no restrictions on foreign ownership of companies.
+Company formation in Switzerland is in the Sarl/GmbH limited liability company format with no corporate foreign ownership restrictions.
 The registration process takes approximately two weeks.

-The company name has to be approved by the commercial register.
+The commercial register must approve the company name.
 Once approved, the director(s) and shareholder(s) must submit their personal information to the authorities.
-This includes their names, dates of birth and, for the director, their address and nationality.
-Proof of identity can be established with approved photographic ID.
+This information includes their names, date of birth and, for the director, their address and nationality.

-Stamp duty must be paid, and the company must register with both the Social Security Authority and the local tax authorities.
-Switzerland requires that a registered office is established but annual meetings don’t have to be held in the country.
+You must pay the stamp duty and register the company with both the Social Security Authority and the local tax authorities.
+Switzerland requires the establishment of a registered office but does not require you to hold annual meetings in Switzerland.

-Initial details regarding the company must be handed over to the Commercial Register but following initial publication, it is not necessary to disclose the sale of shares for public record.
+Initial details regarding the company must be handed over to the Commercial Register, but following initial publication, you do not need to disclose the sale of shares for public records.

 Record-keeping requirements dictate that the Swiss resident keeps tax returns.
-An annual audit is not required, however any bank that has company accounts needs to have information about the beneficiaries of the company.
+An annual audit is not required; however, any bank that has company accounts needs to have information about the company’s beneficiaries.

 The public deed for the company includes the voting rights of shareholders, the share capital, the purpose of the company, the number of shares, types and contributions and the calling of shareholder meetings.